khodorrHajj/Khadamati/README.md

 ## Implementation Notes

-These points are useful both for developers and for project presentation:

 - Card payments are implemented with Stripe.
 - Cryptocurrency payment is not implemented in the current codebase.
 - Chat is true real-time through Reverb.